dansmyers/SystemsSoftwarePrinciples/Labs/4-REST/4-REST.md

 Navigate to your `SystemsSoftwarePrinciples` directory and perform a `git pull`.
 You should add this directory, `4-REST`, to the `Labs` subdirectory.

-Spring Boot is a framework for creating Rest-based web services where the server is written in Java.
+Spring Boot is a framework for creating REST-based web services where the server is written in Java.

 - You write some Java classes, following a specific layout structure.